Sunbird-RC/devops/deploy-as-code/docker/v2/registry_and_credentialling/README.md

 ## Installation

 - We have already created a .env file for basic setup.
-This configuration will help yous setup the basic verison of registry 2.0 for issuing credentials.
-If you want to customise any settings of registry you can edit the .env file or else you can go ahead with this configuration
+This configuration will help your setup the basic verison of registry 2.0 for issuing credentials.
+If you want to customize any settings of the registry you can edit the .env file or else you can go ahead with this configuration

 - We are using Hashicorp vault as the keystore manager.
 You can know more about it [here](https://www.vaultproject.io/)